Tottenham vs Leeds predictions, team news, betting tips, odds and Bet Builder

 Spurs capitalised on a couple of decent fixtures, beating bottom club Wolves 1-0 at Molineux before a 2-1 victory at Aston Villa, who were distracted by their Europa League semi-final tie against Nottingham Forest.

-Those results should improve the atmosphere at the Tottenham Hotspur Stadium, where Spurs are odds-on to beat resurgent Leeds on Monday.
+Those results should improve the atmosphere at the Tottenham Hotspur Stadium, where Spurs are odds-on to beat resurgent Leeds.

+West Ham's 1-0 defeat to Arsenal was a welcome outcome for both clubs, easing the pressure on Tottenham and confirming that Leeds are safe from relegation.

-But home advantage has been virtually non-existent for Tottenham this term and backing over 2.5 goals and both teams to score is a more tempting bet.
+But home advantage has been virtually non-existent for Tottenham this term so backing over 2.5 goals and both teams to score is a more tempting bet.

 Thomas Frank's Spurs side beat Burnley 3-0 in their opening fixture in north London but Tottenham have won only one of their 16 subsequent Premier League games on their own patch.